justeattakeaway/httpclient-interception/README.md

 ##### Fluent API

-Below is a minimal example of intercepting a request to an HTTP API for a JSON resource to return a custom response using the fluent API:
+Below is a minimal example of intercepting an HTTP GET request to an API for a JSON resource to return a custom response using the fluent API:

 ```csharp
 // using JustEat.HttpClientInterception;